 From here, walk due east working your way towards the top of the cliffs you saw above you at the Hidden Splendor Mine and prepare yourself for one of the best views in southern Utah.
 When you get to the cliffs you could simply sit and relax for a bit taking in the views.
 A sea of red rocks and little canyons in an area known as the Keesle Country sits below you.
 The San Rafael Reef fills the horizon as it wraps around to the north making a circle.
 I have done my best to capture this place with photographs but they still don't do justice.

 If you want to see the old mine sheds and long cable, wander your way further east along the cliffs for about a mile towards the upper end of Knotted Rope Canyon (the canyon just east of Quandary).
-I have never been over that far so I don't know exactly where they are but they're around; probably closer to where the cliffs exactly overlook the mine and the Muddy River.
-I do not recommend looking for these mine ruins if you still plan to go down Quandry.
+I do not recommend looking for these mine ruins if you still plan to go down Quandary.
 Once you get to your first overlook it is recommended you continue on your hike.
-You don't want to run out of daylight in Quandry Canyon as you will also have your return hike to do.
-If however you wish to spend your day on the top of these cliffs and return the way you came up and save Quandry for another day then do so; I could easily live up there.
+You don't want to run out of daylight in Quandary Canyon as you will also have your return hike to do.
+If however you wish to spend your day on the top of these cliffs and return the way you came up and save Quandary for another day then do so; I could easily live up there.
 Once you are satisfied with your views, you can retrace your steps back down the slope you climbed back into the dry wash and continue down canyon from there.
 If you go this route you will not miss any part of the canyon itself.
-This upper part of Quandry will have two short 12 foot rappels that have easy natural anchors to use before getting to the large open area.
+This upper part of Quandary will have two short 12 foot rappels that have easy natural anchors to use before getting to the large open area.

 However if you want to test your route finding skills, start heading south from the top of the cliffs and hike along the east rim of a large side canyon.
 Ignore any cairns you see and don't drop down into this side canyon.
 Go maybe a half mile south until you see a second side canyon that is a large bowl.
 You will see it drains into a large open area.
 This is the open area you want to get to.
 Route find and down climb into the upper bench of this bowl.
 You will then have to walk all the way around the bowl to an easy spot to descend into the open area.

-I'll add that this route took us awhile and I have pretty good route finding skills.
+This route took us awhile.
 If you are concerned about time, it's better to go back down the Knotted Rope Crack and quickly rappel the two short dry-falls and get to the open area that way.
-Keep in mind if you do the rappels that the old mining road went down this part of the canyon to get to the large open area below.
+Note that the old mining road went down this part of the canyon to get to the large open area below.
 Since then, floods have reamed out these two dry-falls.